davekinkead/thesis/paper.coffee.md

 So when democracy is justified by way of its outcomes, and those outcomes are determined by who is included in the democratic process, the question of _who should be included_ becomes a matter of fundamental importance for those accounts of democracy.

 Yet the question of who ought be included in a political association - of how the demos ought be bounded - presents a challenge to democratic theory.
-Attempting to answer the question of inclusion democratically results in an infinite regress.
+If we attempt to answer the question of inclusion _democratically_, an infinite regress results.
 To vote on who gets to participate in a democracy first requires the identification of some prior group to make this decision, and to identify that prior group democratically requires the identification a prior prior group, _ad infinitum_.

-In what has become known as the _Boundary Problem of Democratic Theory_ [^other-names], no account of inclusion is compatible with a broad range of justifications of democracy.
-Accounts of inclusion based on the status quo make the democratic outcomes contingent upon the accidents of history; those based on nationality lack a clear and objective criteria of what nationality is; cultural and linguistic salience ignores the reality of multiculturalism; and accounts based on coercion and affected interests are incompatible with the current system of nation-states [^treatment].
+In what has become known as the _Boundary Problem of Democratic Theory_ [^other-names], no account of inclusion can be shown to be compatible with a broad range of justifications of democracy.
+Accounts of inclusion based on the status quo make the democratic outcomes contingent upon the accidents of history; those based on nationality lack a clear and objective criteria of what nationality is; cultural and linguistic salience as a criteria for inclusion ignores the reality of multiculturalism and multi-linguistic communities; and accounts based on coercion and affected interests are incompatible with the current system of nation-states [^treatment].

 [^other-names]: A large footnote on who has called this problem what...

 [^treatment]: See @whelan1983 for the seminal analysis of the challenges that the Boundary Problem presents as well as more recent work by @dahl1989, @arrhenius2005, @bergström2007, @goodin2007, @miller2009, @agné2010, @abizadeh2012, @schaffer2012, @song2012, and @erman2014.

-The question I wish to explore in this paper is _when is the Boundary Problem a problem for consequentialist accounts of democracy_?
-Addressing _why_ the Boundary Problem is a problem, or _how_ it might be solved is not the focus of this paper.
-Rather, I wish to explore the relationship between accounts of inclusion and accounts of democracy and advance three claims that relate to any answer to the question of who the people ought be:
+The question I wish to explore in this paper is _when is the Boundary Problem a problem for instrumental accounts of democracy_?
+Addressing _why_ the Boundary Problem is a problem, or _how_ it might be solved is not my aim.
+Rather, I wish to explore the relationship between accounts of inclusion and accounts of democracy and advance three claims that impact any answer to the question of who the people ought be:

   1. That accounts of democracy must be compatible with accounts of inclusion.